 In 2018 BVOF also extended its schools attendance initiative to the Dromore Yard Double Bill recital on Friday at Dromore Yard.
 Here, on the river banks of the Blackwater, School children were treated to the best of young musical talents while enjoying pizza & ice cream for their picnic lunch on the grounds of the converted early 19th century farmyard.

-The tradition continues in 2019, with the Blackwater Valley Opera Festival’s dress rehearsal on Tuesday 28th May reserved for local schools as well as limited places for Friday’s (31st May) Dromore Yard Double Bill recital.
-It is presented thanks to the generous support of the David Ross Foundation.
+We look forward in 2020 to continuing the tradition with the Blackwater Valley Opera Festival’s dress rehearsal reserved for local schools as well as limited places for the Dromore Yard Double Bill recital.
+Both these performances are presented thanks to the generous support of the David Ross Foundation.

 “My Foundation is committed to broadening the horizons of all young people, and our experience shows the inspirational power of top quality classical music.
 We are delighted to be working with the Blackwater Valley Opera Festival for the second year and continuing our partnership to educate and give children a foundation in the beauty of music for life.”